THE CORTEX COLLECTIVE PHILOSOPHY

 Why This Practice Exists

+The Cortex Collective was not created from a single qualification, role or life experience.
 It emerged from the intersection of three perspectives that, over time, kept leading me back to the same observations and questions.

-The first was lived neurodivergent experience.
+The first was my own lived neurodivergent experience.

 Like many late-diagnosed neurodivergent adults, I spent years trying to understand why some aspects of life seemed to require significantly more effort than they appeared to for other people.
 Long before I had language for concepts such as masking, burnout, nervous system overwhelm or environmental mismatch, I was living them.